 Are you as excited about the warmer weather as I am?
 I love that I can have the windows open for at least part of the day!
 Warmer weather also means spring cleaning.
 Shopping and restocking are a part of that process, as we’ve looked at in other posts.
 The shopping and restocking process can be easier, with fewer trips and with a few simple tips to help you get it done efficiently.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 This commission comes at no additional cost to you, but will help us keep this site up and running and ad-free!
 Thank you for all the support.
 You’re under no obligation to purchase anything and should only do so if the product will suit your needs.

 Keeping a list of things you need to buy and restock is helpful, but it only goes so far.
 Instead, try keeping several lists.
 Break them down by store – where can you most effectively purchase the items you need to buy.

 Use an app like Simplenote to store your list electronically so you can move items from one store’s list to another if your first choice of locations doesn’t have the item in stock.
 You can also share your list with others so they can help you shop.
-For groceries, the grocery master list can help you remember items you might otherwise forget.
+For groceries, our printable grocery lists can help you remember items you might otherwise forget.
 Another standard is Keep.
-It’s free and can be accessed through your phone, tablet, and computer.
+It’s Free and can be accessed through your phone, tablet, and computer.

-If your memory of store layouts is excellent, you can further break down those store-based lists by in-store locations.
+If your store layouts’ memory is excellent, you can further break down those store-based lists by in-store locations.
 This will help you not double back.
-As you work your way through your list, aisle by aisle, sticking to your list, also enables you to stay within budget.
+As you work your way through your list, aisle by aisle, sticking to your list also enables you to stay within budget.